Best Homemade Vegetarian Egg Drop Soup (Easy Recipe)

 Carbs, contrary to popular belief, are actually great to aid weight loss, giving you a healthy source of energy that your body needs to fuel your day.

-Protein is another key ingredient in this tofu egg drop soup, and an essential component to not only losing weight but also increasing muscle if that is a goal of yours.
+Protein is another key ingredient in this tofu egg drop soup, and an essential component to not only losing weight but also increasing muscle if that is a goal of yours (try these other high protein veggie soups if you are upping your protein intake).

 Protein comes from basic ingredients like tofu and eggs.
 It can help satiety levels, meaning you feel fuller for longer and therefore will hopefully eat less helping to keep you in a caloric deficit.